AMeng/chrome-pagerduty/README.md

-A chrome plugin that wraps the pagerduty mobile site, and supports notifications.
+A chrome plugin that wraps the [PagerDuty](http://pagerduty.com) mobile site, and supports notifications.

+Usage:
+====

+1. Download the CRX file.
+2. Go to [chrome://extensions](chrome://extensions) and drag it in.
+3. Click the PD icon in the menu bar.
+4. Enter your email, subdomain, and a (read-only) [API key](https://support.pagerduty.com/hc/en-us/articles/202829310-Generating-an-API-Key).
+5. Enjoy!

+Features:
+====

 Notify you when you're assigned a new incident